mrlvsb/kelvin/docs/deployment.md

 The GitHub Actions workflow waits for the HTTP response from the Kelvin Deployment Service.

-- A `200 OK` response marks the workflow as successful.
+- A `200 OK` response confirms the deployment was successful.
+The workflow proceeds to update the latest tag in GHCR to point to an image previously tagged by commit SHA (image_sha) and then marks the entire run as successful.

 - Any other status code (`4xx` or `5xx`) marks the workflow as failed, providing clear and immediate feedback directly in the merge queue.
 The detailed logs returned from the deployment script are printed to the workflow output for diagnostics.